How Many Pounds Are In 80 Ounces

 Cooking and Baking

 In cooking and baking, recipes often list ingredients in ounces or pounds.
 Knowing how to convert between these units is essential for accurately measuring ingredients.
-For example, if a recipe calls for 20 ounces of flour, you can convert it to pounds to better understand the quantity needed:
+As an example, if a recipe calls for 20 ounces of flour, you can convert it to pounds to better understand the quantity needed:

 Pounds = 20 oz / 16 = 1.25 pounds